leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Keep Application `modularized`
 > We need to leave the App encapsualted into its own dedicated portable Module, so we can have a `feature-based module organised`

+- Signals:
+Using value from the signal `(searchSig)` to filter your data.
+Instead of using the filter form control for filtering, using the signal to filter the data directly.
+This will reduce the number of subscriptions and improve performance.

 ---